CJMenart/MetadataRepresentationProject/use-case.md

 ---

 _Three-dimensional locations can be computed from the data in the machine-learning databases from which we are mining our example situations.
-The "disparity image" here encodes depth information computed from binocular cameras._
+The "disparity image" here encodes depth information computed from binocular cameras.
+(This depth map encodes distances for the bridge image directly above.)_

 ---